 This applies to travel to the Moon, but also to mundane things like public speaking.
 That was never my hobby until I discovered Toastmasters.
 Since then, I regularly stand in front of an audience and I think it’s fun too.
 Fifty-three years after JFK I did a re-enactment of the Moon Speech at a Toastmasters evening.

-Of course I don’t get anywhere near Kennedy’s rhetorical skills (“Mr. Blok, you are not a Kennedy”), but the experience taught me, that Kennedy’s speeches were actually poetry; every word is perfectly in place.
+It’s clear I don’t get anywhere near Kennedy’s rhetorical skills (“Mr. Blok, you are not a Kennedy”), but the experience taught me, that Kennedy’s speeches were actually poetry.
+Every word is perfectly in place.
 More wise words about spaceflight and astronomy, by the way, can be found on my page of space quotes.

 Carl Sagan – Pale Blue Dot